-If you’ve bought a DSLR (digital SLR) hoping to take almost professional-looking pictures indoors, you’re halfway there.
-Just remember NOT to use the built-in flash that comes with your DSLR.
+If you’ve bought a DSLR hoping to take professional-looking pictures indoors, you’re halfway there.
+Just remember not to use the built-in flash.
 You might have also heard that a speedlight (external flash unit) will improve your pictures dramatically.
 Again, you’re halfway there.
 The other half of the story is how you use these tools.
-They are not miracle machines, because you need to be able to use them correctly to get professional-looking results.
+They’re not miracle machines; you need to use them correctly to get professional-looking results.

 To start with, use a speedlight with a tilt and swivel function.
-Not those that are fixed at a certain angle.
+Not one that’s fixed at a certain angle.
 This is why your built-in flash will not do.

-Mount your speedlight on your DSLR, which is aimed directly at your subject.
+Mount your speedlight on your DSLR, aimed directly at your subject.
 If your speedlight is pointing directly at your subject, let’s call this the 12 o’clock position.
 This is possibly the most unflattering position to use your speedlight.
-It creates harsh shadows if there’s a nearby wall behind your subject, and sometimes a flat washed-out look on your subject’s face.
+It creates harsh shadows if there’s a nearby wall behind your subject and sometimes a flat washed-out look on your subject’s face.

 Now position yourself so that there’s a wall on the left or right of your subject (a light-colored or white wall works best).
 Swivel your speedlight into the 3 o’clock position (if the wall is on your right) or the 9 o’clock position (if the wall is on your left).
 The speedlight will now be aimed at the nearby wall, while your DSLR is aimed at your subject.
 This creates a nice side-lighting effect, and is more flattering for your subject.

 Let’s now swivel the speedlight to the 6 o’clock position, making sure there’s a wall behind you.
 This creates a wrap-around light that covers your subject very evenly, eliminating most shadows.